rhysmoggs/boutique_ado_v1/README.md

 `ALLOWED_HOSTS = ['rhysmoggs-boutique-ado.herokuapp.com', 'localhost']` for this example

 `ACCOUNT_EMAIL_VERIFICATION = 'none'`
+(make sure to change this back to `ACCOUNT_EMAIL_VERIFICATION = 'mandatory'` before production/launching website)

-git add .
+`git add .`
-git commit -m "Deploy to Heroku" git push
+`git commit -m "Deploy to Heroku"`
+`git push`

+Ignore the below if automatic is working.
+Although automatic deployment is now working again, at the first time of writing+developing, heroku had disabled automatic deployment, this was the work around:
 The following point is an extract taken from Code Institute:

     "Automated Deployments from GitHub disabled by Heroku